wp-plugins/codeguard/readme.txt

 == Changelog ==

 = 0.36 =
+* Fix bug that impacted h4 tags on Admin pages with some themes
+* Add settings page with API key update

+= 0.36 =
 * New and improved user interface
 * Updated view logic to only load stylesheet and javascript when needed